rayed/rayed.com/content/posts/2021/07/build_go_docker_image.md

     REPOSITORY   TAG       IMAGE ID       CREATED         SIZE
     myapp        latest    f0d7b156c7e1   3 minutes ago   866MB

 WOW!
-866MB for a `hello world` program!
+866MB for a small program!

 The problem is that we based our image on Golang docker image, which contains many things including the compilers.